Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

         # Base64 encode the result
         return base64.b64encode(hashed.digest())

+## Correlation ID

+Every request sent to the LCP is assigned a correlation ID.
+This value is returned in the API response in the `PTS-LCP-CID` header.
+When inquiring about a request, send this value to Points to help us find your request as quickly as possible.

 ## Single Sign-On (SSO)

 There are two ways to validate loyalty program member credentials and obtain account